YagoLopez/crypto-values/README.md

 ## Install

-Clone the repository
+Clone or download the repository

-Run `npm install `to install dependencies
+Go to project directory and run `npm install` to install dependencies

 ## Development server